Minkov/pb-interactive-python/EN/03-Conditional-Statements-Advanced/05-Homework.md

 [task-description]
 Write a program, which:

-* Reads two real numbers and math operator from the console
+* Reads two integers and math operator from the console
 * The math operator could be: "+", "-", "/", "%" and "\*"
 * The output should be in the following format: "\{N1\} \{operator\} \{N2\} = \{result\}" [/task-description]